 CDC: virus does not 'spread easily' on surfaces

-Updated guidance from the Centers for Disease Control says the coronavirus is not 'spread easily' from touching surfaces or objects.
+Updated guidance from the Centers for Disease Control says the coronavirus does not 'spread easily' from touching surfaces or objects.

+"If I pick up a respiratory virus in a small amount on a surface, it may still happen, it's just harder to do," Dr. Catherine O'Neal, an Infectious Disease doctor at Our Lady of the Lake said.
+"Both can give you the infection.
+You are more likely to get the infection because you were sneezed or coughed on."

+According to the CDC, the possibility that coronavirus could be transmitted by touching a surface — and then your nose, mouth or eyes — is much lower than person-to-person contact.

 Experts note that the harder the surface, the longer the virus can live.
 Doctors say it can survive on glass for up to 96 hours.